sudar/Asimi/README.md

 ## Modules

-Each module is a separate Arduino Sketch which does a particular functionality.
+Each module is a separate Arduino sketch(program) which does a particular functionality.
 Right now the following modules are available.

 *   BasicBot - A very basic bot which can run.
+It uses two DC motors.
-*   BasicBotUsingLibrary - A very basic bot, which is coded using the DCMotorBot library
+*   BasicBotUsingLibrary - A very basic bot, which is coded using the [DCMotorBot library](http://hardwarefun.com/projects/dc-motor-bot)
 *   WiiBottonsBot - A bot that can be controlled using the buttons of the Wii remote.
 *   WiiAcclerometerBot - A bot that can be controlled using the accelerometer of the Wii remove.
-*   AndroidControlledBot - A bot that can be controlled using an Android phone
+*   AndroidControlledBot - A bot that can be controlled using an Android phone.

 ## Libraries